 The SVA Viewbook focuses on student profiles, sharing their personal experiences at SVA.
 We hired photographer and video director Michelle Andonian to research and meet the students to do photo and video profiles.
 The photo profiles in the book were meant to entice the viewer to go online and learn more about each student, via their video profile.
 Additionally, it was decided to publish less heavy on content in print, and by working on the print piece alongside adding more robust content to our website.
 We also wanted to combine unusual materials: lightweight aluminum, acetate overlay sheets, and a clipboard style binding.
 The goal of the printed piece is to give you key information and compel you to go online to get the full content.

 UX and graphic design for integrating multiple communications platforms for SVA into one cohesive section of the main SVA site.
 The main focus was to bring many different types of online content developed by the College under one roof and to neatly organize it into categories as well as a system of tags.
 Enhancing sharing capabilities and connecting with potential students and their parents was also key.
 This project is currently under development.

 SVA @ NYC Identity

-This new mark pays tribute to George Tscherny’s original art from 1997, in keeping with the hands-on experience that defines an SVA education.
+This new mark pays tribute to George Tscherny’s original 'flower' logo art from 1997, in keeping with the hands-on experience that defines an SVA education.
 A new signature was developed, simplified to just “SVA”.
 The introduction of “NYC” reflects the strong link that exists between New York City and the College, where the faculty are among the city’s leading creative professionals.

 The Visual Arts Journal is a design print magazine published twice a year.
 It features the exemplary talent of the students, faculty and alumni of the School of Visual Arts; news from around the College; and perspectives on the latest trends in art.